 As well, you can add other clothes into the washing machine while washing diapers to cut down on the total number of loads you do.
 I do a pre-rinse cycle for our diapers to get rid of any really nasty stuff, then throw in whatever dirty baby clothes are in the hamper to top up the load.
 They all come out daisy fresh, and I've saved another load of laundry.

-Stay tuned for Part 3 - Healthy bums!
+Check out Part 3 - Healthy Baby Bums!